• Skip to main content

 Font Sizes

-The default font sizing system is as follows:
+The default font sizing system is as follows, though some themes may modify the font base and scale:

 :root {